 Provided requested information to Initiating State within 30 days

-The Initiating State requested information from this State and the State provided the requested information within 30 days.
+The Initiating State request information from this State and the State provided the requested information within 30 days.

 Passed new information to Initiating State within 10 days